Davey-Gravy/daviscoledotcom/content/about/about-me.md

 ## Eras

-I swear this isn't a Taylor Swift reference...
+Not a Taylor Swift reference.

 ### My Beginning